saint2706/Solutions-to-30-Days-Of-Python/README.md

 pytest
 ```

+## 🔄 Dependency reviews

+The library stack is reviewed periodically.
+See [`docs/dependency-review.md`](docs/dependency-review.md)
+for the latest upgrade log (most recent review: 2025-09-29).

 - `tests/test_data_pipeline.py` chains the refactored functions from Days 24–26
   to ensure messy CSV extracts can be cleaned, aggregated, and transformed into
   plot-ready tables for the Day 27 visualisations.